huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 **Action:** The decision taken by the agent.

-**Reward:** The numerical feedback signal that the agent receives from the environment based on the chosen action
+**Reward:** The numerical feedback signal that the agent receives from the environment based on the chosen action.

+**Observation:** The agent at each step receieves a reward and an observation from the environment.
+This is because the agent can't understand the state of the environment, hence it receives an observation as a result of it's action taken by it at the preceding step.

 **Return:** Cumulative Reward.
 In the simplest case, the return is the sum of the rewards.